-- (a) required to provide, as part of their application, a list of their readers/tutors and the years of such pupillage; and - (b) requested to submit a photograph with their application (this will assist the Committee members in recognising and placing an applicant who may have been seen in court or at an Association function but whose name s/he did not know). - 17.
+- (a) required to provide, as part of their application, a list of their readers/tutors and the years of such pupillage; and - (b) requested to submit a photograph with their application (this will assist the Committee members in recognising and placing an applicant who may have been seen in court or at an Association function but whose name she/he did not know). - 17.
 Some applicants who practise overseas, have an extensive interstate practice, have been caught up in a long-running case, practise in fields which involve substantial chambers practices, have had a recent period of maternity or parenting leave, who practise part-time for any reason, or where (because of the size of the cases) they are almost invariably led, should note that in their applications so that appropriate attention can be given to these special circumstances.
 A part-time or flexible practice is not a bar to appointment as Senior Counsel. - 18.
 The seniority of applicants is taken from the applicant's admission to the New South Wales Bar.
 Applicants with extensive advocacy experience interstate or overseas before their admission to the Bar in New South Wales may note that previous experience in their applications. - 19.
+Applicants who have experienced inappropriate or intimidating behaviour from another member of the profession, which may have had a negative impact on their practice or their ability to perform and whom wish to make a confidential report, should contact the President, Senior Vice President or a member of the Senior Counsel Selection Committee.
+All discussions will be kept confidential, subject to mandatory reporting guidelines. - 20.
 Applicants should include in their applications notice of any matter or circumstances, either past or anticipated, which may adversely affect their fitness and propriety to hold an appointment as Senior Counsel.
-Applicants are required to give their consent to the Selection Committee making inquiries of the Legal Services Commissioner and other regulatory bodies about such matter or circumstances. - 20.
-Selection committees do not conduct interviews with applicants.
+Applicants are required to give their consent to the Selection Committee making inquiries of the Legal Services Commissioner and other regulatory bodies about such matter or circumstances.

+21. Selection committees do not conduct interviews with applicants.
 The Selection Committee may communicate with applicants where it is thought that the communication may help to fill a gap in the committee's knowledge or to help resolve an issue about an applicant.
 The Selection Committee will rely on its own experience of applicants and that of the persons consulted by the committee.